ofithcheallaigh/masters_project/edge_notes.md

 url: https://www.fierceelectronics.com/electronics/what-edge-machine-learning

 - The rise of IoT brought an explosion in smart devices connected to the Cloud
-- Cloud networks became conjected and security issues were overlooked (or at best, not given the attention they needed = SÓF)
+- Cloud networks became conjected and security issues were overlooked (*or at best, not given the attention they needed - SÓF*)
--- Edge computing is a potential solution
+    - Edge computing is a potential solution
 - Edge ML is a technique which allowssmart devices to process data locally - either using local servers ot at the device level
 - This process is done using machine and deep learning algorithms, reducing relicence on Cloud networks